fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 [Docker](https://www.docker.com/) is the most popular containerization technology and pioneered the standard most use now.
 It will enable us to leverage all of the benefits of containers.
 Docker is a set of products that help us manage images and containers.
 The docker engine will take care of turning the immutable files, images, into containers.

 For managing the docker containers, there is also [Docker Compose](https://docs.docker.com/compose/).
 It is used to **orchestrate** (control) multiple containers at the same time.
 We will use Docker Compose to set up complex local development environments quickly.
-For the final version of our node development environment, we will try to eliminate the need to install Node.
+For the final version of our Node development environment, we will try to eliminate the need to install Node.

 There are a number of concepts we need to go over, but we will skip those for now and learn about Docker first!
 One of my favorite features is the capability to handle running containers even if they are not yet downloaded on our device.